This article is a high-level overview to introduce you to the GDN and how it works.

 Stage 2: Capture Content for Translation

 With the GDN, however, content is captured and sent to Smartling when a user or bot accesses your localized website and browses the page.
 The configuration of the GDN ensures that translatable text on any page that is browsed is automatically sent to your GDN project in Smartling.
-You can rely on organic end user and bot traffic to capture content, or integrate the GDN Crawler to browse through the pages of your website.

 Stage 3: Translate Content in Smartling